express-webpack-ultimate-guide/guide/src/pages/preface.md

 The protagonists of the book are **Express** and **Webpack**.
 The chapters in this book will not just get you through the process of scaffolding a website project, it will provide insights to all steps taken.

-I created a sample git repository with clean commits and branches for each step taken.
-Those will be used as a reference in this book explaining each of the commits/branches.

 ## Goals

 The goal is to scaffold an Express project and apply a modern workflow for client-side resources (JS and CSS)